When urban hostility is transformed into a plant island in the heart of the docks…

 In 2022, in order to best respond to these requests, we have chosen to hire a gardener within Le Voyage à Nantes, Olga Barazer.

 Born into a family of market gardeners, Olga studied design and worked in the digital sector before returning to the land to grow delicious vegetables.
-She will be present throughout the summer, three days a week, to care for, maintain and harvest the products of the garden while providing “cultural and vegetable” mediation for the public.
+She will be present throughout the summer, three days a week, to care for, maintain and harvest the products of the garden while providing “cultural and vegetable” mediation in french for the public.

 It’s in the Cantine !